-This section provides service levels / key performance indicators (KPI's) that can be used by the community to both measure the performance of Council and to understand what level of service the community can expect to receive.
-This section shows how Council will track our progress.
+This section provides service levels/KPIs that can be used by the community to both measure the performance of Council and to understand what level of service the community is getting for their rates money.
+This section asks the question How will we track our progress?